-- The wires provided in the Painless harness for turn signal connection can be identified by the wires reading "TURN SWITCH."
-These wires can be seen in the Turn Signal Switch & Brake Switch Schematic on page 78, they are: - LT.
-BLUE: 18 gauge wire, printed [TURN SIGNAL SECTION] #926 TURN SWITCH -(LEFT FRONT), this wire provides power to the front left turn signal.
-This wire has power anytime the hazard switch is activated and also when the turn signal lever is in the down/left turn position and the ignition switch is in the ON/RUN position. - BLUE: 18 gauge wire, printed [TURN SIGNAL SECTION] #925 TURN SWITCH -(RIGHT FRONT), this wire provides power to the front right turn signal.
-This wire has power anytime the hazard switch is activated and also when the turn signal lever is in the up/right turn position and the ignition switch is in the ON/RUN position. - WHITE: 16 gauge wire, printed [ENGINE SECTION A] TO TURN SWITCH #918 TO BRAKE SWITCH, this wire feeds the brake light power into the turn signal switch for vehicles with integrated turn/brake signals.
+The wires provided in the Painless harness for turn signal connection can be identified by the wires reading "TURN SWITCH."
+These wires can be seen in the Turn Signal Switch & Brake Switch Schematic on page 78, they are:

+- LT.
+BLUE: 18-gauge wire, printed [TURN SIGNAL SECTION] #926 TURN SWITCH (LEFT FRONT), this wire provides power to the front left turn signal.
+This wire has power anytime the hazard switch is activated and when the turn signal lever is in the down/left turn position and the ignition switch is in the ON/RUN position. - BLUE: 18-gauge wire, printed [TURN SIGNAL SECTION] #925 TURN SWITCH - (RIGHT FRONT), this wire provides power to the front right turn signal.
+This wire has power anytime the hazard switch is activated and when the turn signal lever is in the up/right turn position and the ignition switch is in the ON/RUN position. - WHITE: 14-gauge wire, printed [TURN SIGNAL SECTION] #918 TO TURN SIGNAL FROM BRAKE SWITCH, this wire feeds the brake light power into the turn signal switch for vehicles with integrated turn/brake signals.
 This wire has power anytime the brake pedal is pressed.
-Those with separate turn and brake lights will not need this WHITE #918 wire. - YELLOW: 16 gauge wire, printed [TAIL SECTION] #949 LEFT TURN/BRAKE, this wire provides power to the left rear turn signal.
+Those with separate turn and brake lights will not need this WHITE #918 wire. - YELLOW: 16-gauge wire, printed [TAIL SECTION] #949 TO LEFT TURN/BRAKE, this wire provides power to the left rear turn signal.
 This wire has power anytime the hazard switch is activated and when the turn signal lever is in the down/left turn position and the ignition switch is in the ON/RUN position.
 On vehicles with integrated turn/brake lights, this wire also carries the brake light power.
-In those cases, this wire will also have power anytime the brake pedal is pressed. - GREEN: 16 gauge wire, printed [TAIL SECTION] #948 RIGHT TURN/BRAKE, this wire provides power to the right rear turn signal.
+In those cases, this wire will also have power anytime the brake pedal is pressed. - GREEN: 16-gauge wire, printed [TAIL SECTION] #948 TO RIGHT TURN/BRAKE, this wire provides power to the right rear turn signal.
 This wire has power anytime the hazard switch is activated and when the turn signal lever is in the up/right turn position and the ignition switch is in the ON/RUN position.
 On vehicles with integrated turn/brake lights, this wire also carries the brake light power.
-In those cases, this wire will also have power anytime the brake pedal is pressed. - BROWN: 16 gauge wire, not-printed, this wire provides power to the turn signal switch.
+In those cases, this wire will also have power anytime the brake pedal is pressed. - BROWN: 16-gauge wire, printed [TURN SIGNAL SECTION] #951 TO EMERGENCY FLASHER SW.
+B+, this wire provides power to the turn signal switch.
 It comes from the turn signal flasher found on the fuse block.
-It is an ignition power wire but it has power only when the turn signal switch is activated, which causes the flasher to send power through this wire.
-See Flashers on page 11 for how this process works. - PURPLE: 16 gauge wire, not-printed, this wire provides power to the hazard switch.
+It is an ignition power wire, but it has power only when the turn signal switch is activated, which causes the flasher to send power through this wire.
+See Flashers on page 11 for how this process works. - PURPLE: 16-gauge wire, printed [TURN SIGNAL SECTION] #952 TURN SWITCH (TURN FLASHER), this wire provides power to the hazard switch.
 It comes from the hazard flasher found on the fuse block.
-It is a battery power wire but it has power only when the hazard switch is activated which causes the flasher to send power through this wire.
-See Flashers on page 11 for how this process works. - BLACK: 18 gauge wire, not-printed, this wire is a ground activation signal to the horn relay.
+It is a battery power wire, but it has power only when the hazard switch is activated which causes the flasher to send power through this wire.
+See Flashers on page 11 for how this process works. - BLACK: 18-gauge wire, printed [TURN SIGNAL SECTION] #953 TO HORN SWITCH, this wire is a ground activation signal to the horn relay.
 The only time this wire is grounded is when the horn button on the steering wheel makes contact to a ground source.